-As of November 2021, the Company had already submitted official request to the City of Kiev to extend the lease of the property for another 5 years, since it has first extension rights over any other interested party.
-The first step in the process whereby the presiding committee of the municipality, before the final approval by the City Council, did not place as many other cases had accumulated which had time priority over our case.
-During the following period, the committee did not convene at all due to the Russian invasion of Ukraine.
+^{}As of November 2021, the Company had already submitted official request to the City of Kiev to extend the lease of the property for another 5 years, since it has first extension rights over any other interested party.
+The first step in the process whereby the presiding committee of the municipality, before the final approval by the City Council, did not place as many other cases had accumulated

 In 2024, the Company's accredited valuers, namely CBRE Ukraine for the Ukrainian Asset, and NAI RealAct for the Romanian Asset, remained appointed.
 The valuations have been carried out by the appraisers on the basis of Market Value in accordance with the current Practice Statements contained within the Royal Institution of Chartered Surveyors ("RICS") Valuation - Global Standards (2017) (the "Red Book") and are also compliant with the International Valuation Standards (IVS).
+Following disposals of previous periods, SPDI's portfolio, excluding the Arcona shares, has became more concentrated in terms of geography.
+At the end of the reporting period, Romania is the prime country of operations (95%) in terms of Gross Asset Value, excluding the Arcona shares, while in Ukraine (5%) the Company still has interests in land plots intended to be sold.